 Have your say on shaping the future of Newcastle-under-Lyme and Stoke-on-Trent.

-Between 17 July and 15 August (now extended to 5pm Tuesday 22 August 2017), Newcastle-under-Lyme Borough Council and Stoke-on-Trent City Council are seeking views on the Strategic Options Consultation Document (PDF, 11.37Mb).
+Between 17 July and 22 August, Newcastle-under-Lyme Borough Council and Stoke-on-Trent City Council saught views on the Strategic Options Consultation Document (PDF, 11.4Mb).
 This Strategic Options consultation document is an important stage in the preparation of the Joint Local Plan for the area.
 Please note that the original Strategic Option 5 map was published incorrectly and is now been replaced with the correct version Strategic Option 5 Map (PDF, 971Kb).

 The Strategic Options consultation document sets out: